MauricioAndrades/sublime-clean-settings/README.md

 ## PrettyOutput

-If you want prettyoutput let me know and I'll modify the script.
+If you want pretty output let me know and I'll modify the script.
 Or install `jq` with `brew` and and pipe to it like...

 ```bash
 clean_sublime_settings -i ~/Library/Application\ Support/Sublime\ Text\ 3/Packages/User/Preferences.sublime-settings|jq . -S